 The preparation can be a little tricky since swordfish is much more delicate to work with than beef or veal.

 Step 1– My best suggestion is to first trim the swordfish and remove any skin, blood spots, and trim off any other dark or undesirable areas.
 Save good trimmings to later use in the filling.
 Once cleaned soak the swordfish in lightly salted water with the squeezed lemon juice.
-The water lemon mixture should just cover the swordfish by about a half inch.
-Place it in the refridgerator for about 30 minutes.
+The water lemon mixture should just cover the swordfish by about a half-inch.
+Place it in the refrigerator for about 30 minutes.

 Swordfish preparation (thinning out)

 - Work with one swordfish steak at a time keeping the others chilled.